CS171/2018/project.md

 	* a) an extension of an existing visualization type, or
 	* b) a novel visualization type

-There will be lectures about innovation and how to implement innovative ideas with D3 in week 11 and 12.
+There will be a lab about innovation and how to implement innovative ideas with D3 in week 10.

 For grading the implementation part of the final project, we will evaluate projects by the following criteria: